1293 - How to backup and recover Gmail

 Screenshot__104_.png

-You can also view an audit trail of key actions and which users performed them by clicking on the inspect icon at the top right of the page.
+To view an audit trail of key actions and which users performed them, click on the inspect icon at the top right of the page.

-3. The number of accounts selected will show under Backup selection on the backup set's home page.
+The new number of users selected will show under Backup selection on the backup set's home page.

-Note: Accounts that have been removed from the backup selection are still retained on the Storage Platform until you request that they be permanently deleted.
-Read more here.
+Note: Accounts that have been removed from the backup selection are still retained on the Storage Platform until you permanently delete them using the Storage Platform Console.
+Read more in Article 1384.

 How to configure the backup schedule for a backup set

-1. On the home page for the relevant Gmail backup set, click on Backup schedule > Edit.
+1. On the home page for the backup set, click on Edit on the Backup schedule card.

-2. You can retain the default of a single daily backup, or you can set your backups to only run on specific days (custom).
+2. You can retain the default of a single daily backup (Daily), or you can set your backups to run only on specific days (Custom).
 In either case, use the drop-down menu to set the backup time.
-Set your preferences and click on the check mark.
+Set your preferences, then click on the check mark at the top right to apply them.

 How to recover a backup set